Simple and Very Healthy Food. Nuts.

 What are All the Healthy Benefits of Nuts?

 Research shows that nuts are becoming a regular part of a healthy diet.
 They even help regulate our weight and may protect against chronic diseases.
-There are many benefits of eating nuts, such as reducing the risk of heart disease and strengthening your immune system to fight various diseases.
-Nuts are high in energy and fat, but eating nuts has not been linked to weight gain.
+Eating nuts has many benefits, such as reducing the risk of heart disease and strengthening the immune system to fight various diseases.
+Although nuts are high in energy and fat, they are not linked to weight gain.

-What are Some of the Most Popular Healthy Nuts that you can Consume Daily?
+What are Some of the Most Popular Healthy Nuts You Can Consume Daily?

 Almonds

-Nutrition experts recommend eating a handful of almonds every day or about 1 ounce / 25 grams.
+Almonds have been cultivated for over 4,000 years.
+They are mainly grown in California, the Mediterranean region, Iran, Pakistan, and China.
+Almonds provide the body with essential vitamins and minerals, healthy fats, protein, and dietary fiber.
+Since they also positively affect blood sugar levels, they are an ideal snack for people with diabetes.
+Nutrition experts recommend eating a handful of almonds or about 1 ounce / 25 grams daily.
 This does not add too many calories, but it still benefits your health by providing your body with energy and nutrients.
 One small handful of almonds contains 161 calories, 6 grams of protein, 14 grams of fat, and 6 grams of carbohydrates.

 Hazelnuts